Sherry-Aamir/Windows-Server-Lab/02-active-directory/README.md

 <img width="963" height="595" alt="image" src="https://github.com/user-attachments/assets/6447b32e-620a-497e-8197-c7ffb1823d4a" />

-*Opened Powershell and using the command 'Get-ADdomain' to verify the installation*
+*Opened Powershell and using the command `Get-ADdomain` to verify the installation*

 ---